sjc5/samcook.cc/pages/projects.md

 section: Projects
 ---

-## Open Source Projects I've Built
+## Smaller Open Source Projects I've Built

 - <a href="https://saygif.com/" target="_blank">saygif.com</a> (Nov.
 2021)
   - A React app and smart contract deployed on Rinkeby testnet that allows users to vote on the proper pronunciation of the word "GIF" via MetaMask.